 |8.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |10.||Nikon D610||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |12.||Nikon D90||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the D7500 has a microphone port, which is missing on the E-PL1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D7500 better than the Olympus E-PL1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.7 vs 12.2MP) with a 33% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.